 Suspension - Separation of the student from the University for a specified period of time.
 During the suspension period, the student is administratively banned from the University and may not be present on University premises; attend or participate in classes; access various University electronic systems; or participate in student organizations or any University-sponsored activity.
 Violation of the terms of suspension may subject the student to additional sanctions or criminal action.
 The student will be automatically withdrawn from registered courses based upon the effective date of the suspension.
-The student will be responsible for any financial obligations to the University but may be eligible for a refund of tuition and fees based upon the effective date of the suspension of the suspension will appear on the student's permanent academic record and will remain until the end of the suspension period.
+The student will be responsible for any financial obligations to the University but may be eligible for a refund of tuition and fees based upon the effective date of the suspension and the University's institutional refund policy.
+Notation of the suspension will appear on the student's permanent academic record and will remain until the end of the suspension period.